General Descriptions

 Domains

-If a domain is registered, tickets with domain-specific ticket properties can be created both in the background by other modules and manually in the Ticket Management > Board menu entry:
+If a Domain is registered, tickets with domain-specific ticket properties can be created both in the background by other modules and manually in the Ticket Management > Board menu entry:

 Create a Ticket Manually.

-The domain-specific ticket properties are displayed in the ticket detailed view in the Basic Information tab below the description : Basic Information Tab.
+The domain-specific ticket properties are displayed in the ticket detailed view in the Details tab in the Domain Information section: The individual properties are displayed with the following information:

 -